mattyoung101/slingshot/README.md

 This is the setup I use for development as well.

-**Important:** Please read [docs/config.md](docs/config.md) for instructions on how to create a `.slingshot.yaml` file to configure the server.
+**Important:** Please read [docs/config.md](docs/config.md) for instructions on how to create a `.slingshot.toml` file to configure the server.
 This is mandatory for multi-file (read: most) projects.

 ### Troubleshooting
 Slingshot issues can be diagnosed by reading the log file.
 This is located in `~/.local/share/slingshot/slingshot-$PID.log`, where `$PID` is the Slingshot process ID.
 You can just read the most recent log file.
 Currently, the 5 most recent log files are retained in that directory.
 The `lnav` tool is very useful for reading Slingshot log files.

-If there are errors about missing includes or not being able to find certain files, please make sure you have read [docs/config.md](docs/config.md) and created your `.slingshot.yaml` file.
+If there are errors about missing includes or not being able to find certain files, please make sure you have read [docs/config.md](docs/config.md) and created your `.slingshot.toml` file.
 Then, read the log to make sure that Slingshot has the correct root directory.
 The best way to ensure this is invoking Neovim by typing `nvim .` in the project's root directory - don't edit individual files.

 If the above steps do not resolve your issue, please open a bug ticket in the GitHub issue tracker.
 You must include your log file, detailed description of the issue, and also a SystemVerilog code example if possible.
 As my time is extremely limited, I may not be able to respond to or fix bug tickets.
 Pull requests are welcome as well, but may take some time to review.

 ## Design goals